 LARGE NETWORK:IPVanish allows unlimited simultaneous connections.
 Great for families.
 It works well in Malaysia but look elsewhere if you want to unblock Netflix.
 There is also a 30-day money-back guarantee.

 Read our review of IPVanish.

-VyprVPN is also a relative veteran in the VPN space, having been in existence for over seven years.
-It’s operated by Golden Frog, the same company behind Usenet, which makes it a mature option.
+VyprVPN is also a relative veteran in the VPN space, having been in existence since 2009.
+It’s operated by Golden Frog, the same company behind Usenet, a well-established name in the world of internet privacy.
 It’s great for torrenting as it ensures fast speeds and sturdy encryption.

 Traffic is secured by the OpenVPN protocol, 256-bit AES encryption, 2,048-bit RSA keys without perfect forward secrecy, and SHA256 authentication.
-There’s an internet kill switch included which means your connection will remain secure even if it drops unexpectedly.
-It’s also able to unlock content on Netflix, Hulu, and BBC iPlayer.
+There’s an internet kill switch, which means your connection will remain secure even if it drops unexpectedly.
+It’s also able to unlock content on Netflix, Hulu, BBC iPlayer and Amazon Prime Video.